henry9th/ThreeSixNine-AlexaSkill/README.md

 # ThreeSixNine_AlexaSkill

+### The game can be found in the skill store as '3 6 9'

 ## Overview

 Three Six Nine is traditionally a Korean counting game where each member of the game takes a turn counting by one.
 However, if one of the digits in the number contains a three, six, or nine, the player must clap.
 In addition, if the number is divisible by three, the player must clap. (ex.
 1, 2, clap, 4 ...
 11, clap, clap, 14)